Jozdien/isolating-updates/README.md

 ## To-Do

+- Perturb the update signal and see what happens.
 - Add analysis functions to graph rewards and any stats of interest.
 - Try modifying second reward to only be fuel and see what changes, if anything.
 - Consider what would verify specific hypotheses about observations.
     - For example, if this doesn't seem to work at all, it could be that the policy is changing as the reward does, in ways that aren't clearly detectable with high-level structural changes (at least, not at the same high-level "objective" would be, which is the hope).
 Perturbations to the updates (find way to add random noise of variable intensity) for verification?
+- Try with different lengths of the second phase of training.
+Maybe shorter updates are more likely to only update the objective, maybe longer ones average out noise that isn't related to the objective - either way, we'll have to see.